 The boat, which had launched distress signals while more than 300 miles south of Sicily, was located in the night by two naval vessels, said officials, adding that life jackets were then given to all passengers.

 Weather conditions had initially made it difficult to transfer the refugees from their ailing craft.
-But on Saturday morning the coastguard was able to recover 105 passengers, including six women and 25 children, all of them Syrians.
+But morning the coastguard was able to recover 105 passengers, including six women and 25 children, all of them Syrians.

 They were taken to Syracuse, in the southeast of Sicily's main island.

 Their rescue comes just days after another group of 120 refugees, mainly Syrians, were saved on December 2 after their ship was found adrift off of Calabria, on Italy's southern mainland.